-In August, we took our first cross-country trip with Squeaker.
+In August of 2016, we took our first cross-country trip with Squeaker.
 Hopefully it won’t be our last and we’ll see if it becomes an annual thing.
 Whether we still do a cross-country visit or if we go elsewhere.
 We’ll see what happens!
 At the very least this year’s trip, and next year’s trip, were all about traveling to California with a toddler … and well, I’ll say this much- it went so much easier than I thought it would.

 Part of that was because of some planning in advance.
 And part of it was because my dad helped us out quite a bit with expenses.
 I’m already starting a savings fund for next year’s trip as we intend to start in Southern California instead.
 Still, we’ll use this same set of guidelines when we travel next year.

 This year and next year, we traveled by plane though eventually we’ll make it a road trip or travel by train.